UnitedHealth ups forecast after strong start to year

 The new range mostly tops the average analyst forecast of $18.19 per share, according to FactSet.

-That projection includes a potential downside per-share of $1.80 due to the continuing influence of the pandemic.
+That projection includes a potential downside per-share of $1.80 from the on-going pandemic.

-Insurers like UnitedHealthcare saw health are use rebound toward the end of 2020 after the COVID-19 pandemic kept people away from doctor offices and surgery centers when it first spread earlier last year.
+People began to return to doctors offices and scheduled more surgical procedures toward the end of last year after putting off medical care for months during the pandemic.
+That returned a bit of normality for UnitedHealth and other insurers.

-Plus the company’s commercial health insurance enrollment also has been hit by high unemployment during the pandemic.
+The company also said COVID-19 testing and treatment activity was greater than expected during the quarter.

-The Minnetonka, Minnesota, company posted revenue of $70.2 billion, and that too topped projections.
+The Minnetonka, Minnesota, company also reported that its revenue grew 9% to $70.2 billion, and that too topped projections.

 A portion of this story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on UNH at https://www.zacks.com/ap/UNH